The 10 Most Influential Ancient Greek Painters

 In this famous self-portrait of Rembrandt, below, it’s not so easy to understand the connection with Zeuxis, until you look closely and spot the old woman deep in the background on the left.

-5th century BC
+5. Parrhasius – 5th century BC

-Pliny (a Roman author, naturalist and natural philosopher), says Parrhasius was the first to give symmetry to painting and animation to faces and had the ability to portray psychological states and emotions.
+Parrhasius was the first to give symmetry to painting and animation to faces and had the ability to portray psychological states and emotions.

 A recorded conversation between Parrhasius and the ancient Greek philosopher, Socrates, who praised Parrhasius’s ability to give not only physical appearances but emotional and psychological states, did as much, if not more, than his talent, to shoot Parrhasius to fame in a remarkably short space of time.

-Parrhasius’s passion for capturing emotions was so intense, he is said to have bought a slave, tied him up and tortured him, in order to catch the accurate expression of pain on the face of the enslaved Prometheus, or his painting at the Parthenon in Athens.
+Parrhasius’s passion for capturing emotions was so intense, he is said to have bought a slave, tied him up and tortured him, in order to catch the accurate expression of pain on the face of the enslaved Prometheus,

 Parrhasius’s painting of Theseus took pride of place in the Capitol, Rome and his picture of the Demos, the personified people of Athens, was particularly famous.

-Middle of the 5th century BC
+6. Polygnotos – Middle of the 5th century BC

-Polygnotus was famed for his large wall paintings which he executed in a simple and severe Classical style, using only a few simple colours; black, white, red, and ochre.
+Polygnotus, a Greek painter of the 5th century BC, born in Thasos, was famed for his large wall paintings which he executed in a simple and severe Classical style, using only a few simple colours; black, white, red, and ochre.

 Along with his fellow painter; Mikon, Polygnotus was the most appreciated painter of classical Greece, nicknamed the ‘ethographos’, meaning, one who captures the mood and character of his subjects.

-He gave depth to his paintings by being the first to place the most distant figures on a higher level than those in the foreground, the ones closest to the viewer.
+He was the first to place the most distant figures on a higher level than those in the foreground, the ones closest to the viewer.

-Polygnotus’s most famous paintings are; the ‘Ἰλίου πέρσις, Iliou persis’ – ‘The Siege of Ilium’, also known as ‘The Siege of Troy’ and the’ Nekyia’ (visit of Ulysses to the underworld), both depicted lif-sized figures.
+Polygnotus’s most famous paintings are; the ‘Ἰλίου πέρσις, Iliou persis’ – ‘The Siege of Ilium’, also known as ‘The Siege of Troy’ and the’ Nekyia’ (visit of Ulysses to the underworld), both depicted life-sized figures.

 As a result of his superb work, Polygnotus was granted Athenian citizenship.
 (Ancient Greece wasn’t a single country or empire united under a single government, it was made up of a number of city-states).